zsu/SessionMessage/README.md

 # What is SessionMessage

-SessionMessage is a asp.net MVC/Web Form library for Modal dialog/StatusBar notifications.
+SessionMessage is an asp.net MVC/Web Form library for Modal dialog/StatusBar notifications.

 Some of the features of SessionMessage are: